apache/commons-weaver/src/site/markdown/index.md

 your custom Weaver.
 This is done by adding a file to your _META-INF_ directory.
 If you are using Maven, then creating <code>src/main/resources/META-INF/services/org.apache.commons.weaver.spi.Weaver</code> with <pre>example.MyWeaver</pre> will instruct ServiceLoader to load your Weaver class.

-## Custom Weaver Modules
-As discussed, some modules are provided for common cases, and the developers welcome suggestions for useful modules, but there is no reason not to get started writing your own weaver module (assuming you are sure this is the right solution, or just want to do this for fun) now!
-When the processor framework invokes your custom `Weaver`, it will pass in a `Scanner` that can be used to find the classes you are interested in.
-Request the original bytecode from the `WeaveEnvironment` and make your changes (for this task you will save time and frustration using one of the available open source Java bytecode manipulation libraries).
-Save your changes back to the `WeaveEnvironment`.
-Rinse, repeat.
-Hint: if your `Weaver` uses configuration parameters to dictate its behavior, it can leave a scannable "footprint" in your woven classes.
-Then implement the `Cleaner` SPI to find and delete these in the case that the current configuration is incompatible with the results of an earlier "weaving."

 ##FAQ